waterlinked/docs/docs/underwater-gps/ugps-sys-setup.md

 ## Receivers

 Loose receivers can be placed anywhere up to 100m from the topside housing.
 Go through the following, and configure the placement of the receivers in the graphical pane at *Baseline -> Receiver and range configuration* so that their positions relative to the origin and their depths are correct.
-See[System Configuration](../underwater-gps/ugps-sysconfig.md#basline-settings)
+See [System Configuration](../underwater-gps/ugps-sysconfig.md#basline-settings)

 |                     |                      |
 | ------------------- | :------------------- |